 - With skin hemangiosarcoma, the MST is generally longer, depending on the stage of the cancer.

-- A stage I cutaneous hemangiosarcoma (confined to the skin) has an MST of 26 months5
+- Stage I cutaneous hemangiosarcoma (confined to the skin) has an MST of 26 months5

-- A stage II and III (invasive into the subcutaneous or muscular tissues, or metastatic disease) will have respectively shorter survival times.
+- Stage II and III (invasive into the subcutaneous or muscular tissues or metastatic disease) will have shorter survival times.

 Want to hear a hemangiosarcoma True Tail filled with hope and fun?
 Laura's Buddy has way beat his prognosis -- hear the story on this special episode of DOG CANCER ANSWERS.